 This is going to be a controversial article, no matter which news sites we suggest.
 Some people will disagree with the ones we choose.
-Others will be offended that I didn’t include their favorite media outlets.
+Others will be offended that we didn’t include their favorite media outlets.

 A Note About AllSides

 AllSides is itself a great place to get news, as it clearly labels each story as left-leaning, center, or right-leaning.
-I highly recommend it when you want to see what different people are saying about the same issue.
+We highly recommend it when you want to see what different people are saying about the same issue.
 It’s eye-opening and can help you learn to pick out news bias elsewhere.

 If you read a lot of news, you’ll see the AP credited all over the place.
 They often report stories first, and other outlets pick up those stories and run them for their own readers.
 AP is a non-profit, has no corporate sponsorship, and is not government-funded.
 The crowd-sourced bias rating at AllSides is “center,” so it generally doesn’t favor a left- or right-leaning view of the world.